These games to get kids cleaning make housework almost fun!

 That’s where knowing some games to get kids cleaning can help.
 Pick a room and choose a game, then watch your kids eagerly help.
 They’ll have fun while learning how to clean and you’ll get help around the house without all the whining.

 Although most of these games don’t require any specialized equipment, your kids will find it easier to clean if they have child-sized tools.
 Here are some Amazon links to highly-rated child cleaning products.
-Using these links doesn’t increase your price, but it does generate a small commission which pays for the coffee that powers this blog.
-For more about the cleaning tools and supplies I use in my home, check out my Recommended Products Page.
+For more about the adult-sized cleaning tools and supplies that I use in my home, check out my Recommended Products Page.

 - 6-piece Child’s Cleaning Playset with broom, mop, dustpan, brush and storage stand.